Amy Winehouse: 2006–2008: Back to Black and international success

 In Paris, she performed what was described as a "well-executed 40-minute" set at the opening of a Fendi boutique in early March.
 By 12 March, the album had sold a total of 2,467,575 copies—318,350 copies had been sold in the previous 10 weeks—putting the album on the UK's top-10 best-selling albums of the 21st century for the first time.
 On 7 April, Back to Black was in the top position of the pan-European charts for the sixth consecutive and thirteenth aggregate week.
 Amy Winehouse – The Girl Done Good: A Documentary Review, a 78-minute DVD, was released on 14 April 2008.
 The documentary features interviews with those who knew her at a young age, people who helped her achieve success, jazz music experts, and music and pop culture specialists.

 At the 2008 Ivor Novello Awards in May, Winehouse became the first-ever artist to receive two nominations for the top award: Best Song Musically & Lyrically.
 She won the award for "Love Is a Losing Game" and was nominated for "You Know I'm No Good".
 "Rehab", a Novello winner for best contemporary song in 2006, also received a 2008 nomination for best-selling British song.
 Winehouse was also nominated for a 2008 MTV Europe Music Award in the Act of the Year category.

 Although her father, manager and various members of her touring team reportedly tried to dissuade her, Winehouse performed at the Rock in Rio Lisboa festival in Portugal in May 2008.
 Although the set was plagued by a late arrival and problems with her voice, the crowd warmed to her.
 In addition to her own material she performed two Specials covers.
 Winehouse performed at Nelson Mandela's 90th Birthday Party concert at London's Hyde Park on 27 June 2008, and the next day at the Glastonbury Festival.
 On 12 July, at the Oxegen Festival in Ireland she performed a well-received 50-minute set which was followed the next day by a 14-song set at T in the Park.

-On 16 August she played at the Staffordshire leg of the V Festival, and the following day played the Chelmsford leg of the festival.
+On 16 August, she played at the Staffordshire leg of the V Festival, and the following day played the Chelmsford leg of the festival.
 Organisers said that Winehouse attracted the biggest crowds of the festival.
 Audience reaction was reported as mixed.
-On 6 September, she was Bestival's Saturday headliner, where her performance was described as polished—terminated by a curfew as the show running overdue, after Winehouse started an hour late—and her storming off stage.
+On 6 September, Winehouse was Bestival's Saturday headliner, where she started 40 minutes late and was on stage for 35 minutes, before her performance was terminated because of a curfew.